marcus67/gitsynchista/README.md

 ## Feedback and Questions

 For feedback (bug reports) [open an issue at GitHub](https://github.com/marcus67/gitsynchista/issues/new).
-If you have quetions about the tool see the [Pythonista Forum](https://forum.omz-software.com/category/5/pythonista).
+If you have questions about the tool see the [Pythonista Forum](https://forum.omz-software.com/category/5/pythonista).

 Have fun!